kubow/arms/README.md

 	- [Raspbian](./lnx.raspbian.md)
 - [Symbian](./symb.md)

-\*All mentioned systems except Symbian are Linux-based.
+\* Displaying only selected OS available, all of them except Symbian are Linux-based.